 The peak period of telephone-driven business gave rise to the call center.
 A focal point where customers could call a single number and, by speaking a few magic words and waiting long enough on hold, be connected with a live agent at one of hundreds (or even thousands) of identical desks.
 Call centers, at the time of their invention in the 1970s, were a triumph of telecommunications engineering.
 Many saw this entry-level white-collar work as a positive step in a growing services-based economy.

 Today, call centers exist primarily because they are convenient places to manage and monitor employees.
 As advancements have changed phone technology, call centers are no longer technologically necessary.
-Instead of being built around heavy-duty telephone company wiring, virtual call centers can connect callers with agents who are sitting at home, or in their cars, or just about anywhere.
+Instead of being built around heavy-duty telephone company wiring, virtual call centers can connect callers with agents who are sitting at home, or in their cars, or just about mobile.
 It takes the agent out of the boiler room environment some call centers can be.
 It can also make for a more pleasant work experience overall.
 That, in turn, makes for a happier caller.

-Because it’s easier to connect agents with callers anywhere in the world, of course, a lot of jobs which were once confined to those local call centers have now moved away.
+Because it’s easier to connect agents with callers mobile in the world, of course, a lot of jobs which were once confined to those local call centers have now moved away.
 There has been a lot of push and pull over the outsourcing of call center jobs to other countries.
 But one thing is certain.
 Working on the phone today doesn’t require being tied to a desk.

 The workers, those who have done best as the phone and everything connected to it changed?
 Those are the ones who had something to offer that their peers didn’t.
 The idea of a teleconference operator who helps people join a small-group discussion is virtually extinct, but it lives on in high-value, high-touch environments.
 For instance, at least one skilled operator/moderator determines the success of almost every briefing call between a corporate executive and the investors and financiers.

 As advancements have changed phone technology, call center agents who have survived multiple waves of outsourcing and Internet self-services are the ones who can identify a caller’s needs quickly.
-They can work from anywhere, and they can stay focused even without a supervisor lurking over their shoulder.
+They can work from mobile, and they can stay focused even without a supervisor lurking over their shoulder.

 Phones remain everywhere, even though people no longer connect your calls.
 It’s a reminder that even the most basic infrastructure can be transformed over time.